 Kathryn Le Serve spent many years working in various early years and school provision before working as an Early Years Advisor in Norfolk.
-She taught on various early years courses in the county before coming to teach at the university centre.
+She taught on various early years courses in the county before coming to teach at the College of West Anglia.
 Kathryn is Course Director for the BA Hons and the Foundation Degree and has been teaching on the degree programme for 14 years.
 Her areas of specialism include outdoor play and learning and early years pedagogy.

 Jeanette Nowrung has been working in the early years sector for over 30 years.
 Currently she is the manager of 2 outstanding settings (Ofsted 2019 and 2020).
-She has been teaching at the university centre on a part time basis for over 25 years.
+She has been teaching at the College of West Anglia on a part time basis for over 25 years.
 Her areas of specialism include safeguarding, embracing diversity and leadership and management.
 Jeanette has taught on the degree programme for 16 years, currently teaching on the second and third year.

 Sophie Brearley spent 10 years working as a TA and nursery manager before moving to work with Norfolk County Council for 6 years as an Early Years Advisor.
-Sophie joined the university centre in 2015 and is course director for the level 3 Early Years Educator programme.
+Sophie joined the college teaching team in 2015 and is Course Director for the level 3 Early Years Educator programme.
 She has been teaching on the first year of the degree for 3 years.
 Her areas of specialism include theories of learning and development and research.